 Revlon needs something that can help with their inventory problems.
 This includes giving accurate inventory counts, predicting demand, and managing the shipping activities.
 Also, Revlon has numerous Point of Sales (POS) systems at its retail outlets.
 With a successful connection to their accounting software, they can record orders, track sales, allow them to identify inventory changes, and provide real-time decision-making pointers.

 What needs to replace SAP?

 The complexity of the company’s supply management needs a complex system.
 Stating so, it needs a system suitable to provide immediate and accurate information to stakeholders at every level, so that they can decide and execute straight away.
-This is where an Automated Perpetual Inventory System steps in!
+After a major Revlon’s ERP failure, his is where an Automated Perpetual Inventory System steps in!
 To manage the transparency of information, the Perpetual Inventory System can help Revlon sort most of its inventory problems.
 With the full range of products and continuous sales all across the globe, a perpetual inventory system is a more comprehensive method of tracking stock.

 Let us see how the Perpetual Inventory System helps?

 - As Revlon products are purchased by the minute all over the world, the stock count keeps altering.
 Revlon being a multinational brand, the supply chain starts from manufacturing to the warehouse until stores to customer’s doorstep delivery.
 With a perpetual inventory system, accurate order numbers are passed across all the supply points on all the sales channels through their computerized system, which records stock and updates inventory levels as well.
 While using ERP, the stock count was tedious, and the physical count was involved.
 To sum up, in a few lines, it helps Revlon with ‘What you have and Where you have it!’
 Perpetual Inventory System deals with Cost of Goods Sold, i.e., For eg.: